PeterScott/titlemarkdown/README.md

 That's it.
 That's literally all the syntax.
 HTML is escaped, and unlike most Markdown dialects, the parser can handle links like

     [this thing](http://en.wikipedia.org/wiki/Tree_(data_structure))

+However, it can only handle a single level of parenthesis nesting.
+This is almost always sufficient.

+Building this module requires [Ragel](http://www.complang.org/ragel/), unless you get it from PyPI.